benjaminparry/benjaminparry.github.io/_posts/writing/2022-12-02-trying-to-be-helpful.md

 type: post
 ---

 I returned to the Clearleft office this week after 2 weeks annual leave.
 My first face-to-face interaction, albeit through a screen, was with Jeremy for our fortnightly peer-to-peer 1:1.
-I love chatting with Jeremy, he’s a throughly good egg.
+I love chatting with Jeremy, he’s a thoroughly good egg.

 In this week’s brief chat he mentioned that he was [meeting up with a recent UX and UI design graduate from Ukraine](https://adactio.com/notes/19700) who had recently moved to Lewes.
 He recommended that they attend the UXup Christmas social as a way to get to know some local designers and get some advice with next steps career advice.
 Unfortunately I couldn’t attend myself but I wanted to welcome them to the design community and the city of Lewes.